nouranali/coursera-r/README.md

 * Describe the explicit coercion feature of R
 * Remove missing (NA) values from a vector

+### Grade given: 9.5/10.0

-## Week 2: Control structures, functions, scoping rules, dates and times
+## Week 2: Control structures, functions, scoping rules, dates and times (06/01/2018 - ???)
-[TODO]
+This week's lectures cover key topics like control structures and functions.

+Objectives:
+* Write an if-else expression
+* Write a for loop, a while loop, and a repeat loop
+* Define a function in R and specify its return value
+* Describe how R binds a value to a symbol via the search list
+* Define what lexical scoping is with respect to how the value of free variables are resolved in R
+* Describe the difference between lexical scoping and dynamic scoping rules
+* Convert a character string representing a date/time into an R datetime object.

 ## Week 3: Loop functions, debugging tools
 [TODO]